 What is the connection between garden and wildlife, yet we do know both of them involving nature, but got differences as well.
 The most difference is in how it was made, garden are made by human, while wildlife are built by nature.

 That’s the easiest part to draw the connection between both of them.
 If you do like more scientific, then as you could see living community of microbes and animals creating a balance of nature.
 A single square yard of woodland floor is typically home to 30 million nematodes (eelworms) and 250 different species of mites.
+If you’re looking for the best shed kits originalshelters.com/ its solution for you whom like pleased your children by giving them environment introduction through your garden.

 Unlike plants, the microorganisms and animals of the soil community cannot make their own food and depend on organic matter from the world above, so more organic matter means more microbes and more soil animals.